edx/learning-assistant/docs/decisions/0003-courseapp-use.rst

   Assistant plugin is installed into ``edx-platform``.
 * It will become slightly more difficult to know which ``CourseApps`` are available simply by reading the code, because this ``CourseApp`` plugin is not stored in the `edx-platform repository`_.
+* Because the `CourseApps` API is registered under the CMS application, the Learning Assistant needs to be registered as a plugin to the CMS as well.
+Otherwise, the plugin is not included in the CMS application's ``INSTALLED_APPS`` list.
+  This causes a runtime error, because the Learning Assistant CourseApp plugin will refer to the Learning Assistant's models, and this are not available in the CMS if the Learning Assistant plugin is not installed.

 Rejected Alternatives
 *********************